ishanpranav/csci-469-natural-language-processing/README.md

 ### Implementation

-This program is implemented in C\# on the .NET framework.
+This program is implemented in C\#/.NET.
 I developed it in five stages:

 1. parsing and summarizing the training data;
 2. implementing and testing Viterbi's algorithm;